 Not only are the invitees of this dinner party not present, but neither are the viewers of this installation, as this show is being delivered through photographs.
-I can only imagine that if I walked into the space, I would feel the urge to tip toe carefully through the area, sure not disrupt the room full of breakables.
+I can only imagine that if I walked into the space, I would feel the urge to tip toe carefully through the area, sure not to disrupt the room full of breakables.
 It is interesting to note that the side table has puzzle pieces thrown across the surface, seeming as if there were people occupying the space earlier, yet the candles in the candelabras on the main table are unlit.
 Did guests leave before dinner could be started?
 The work becomes a medial space that is waiting for action, similar to many aspects of life that have been put on pause until later notice.

 Installation views with puzzle pieces & Noah J. Brown’s Porcelain Boy (left) and candelabra by Julie Moon (right)

 In spite of the absence of people, the space is still vibrant, filled with exciting color and flowing, bulbous forms.
 In lieu of physical bodies, Noah J. Brown’s paintings of people embracing and touching hands adorn the walls.

 Installation view with Noah J. Brown’s felt tapestries

 Mitsuo Kimura’s many ceramics fill the main table, with organic creatures that are both monstrous and adorable, looking back at you with distraught expressions.
 Mitch Robertson’s Dying Mouse is the sole bronze piece on the table, standing out amongst the other artworks.
 The work has a somber title yet it is contradictory as it seems the mouse has been impaled by a suction cup arrow.